ykim836/ECE/README.md

 >1.
 Load the data
 >The images of the original file should be accumulated into a dataset.
 >First, original images were assigned with paths, and then, saved as a type of array.
->get_data function loads the data into the dataset, convert images format with BGR to RGB and resize the images to all identical sizes.
+>get_data function loads the data into dataset, convert images format with BGR to RGB and resize the images to all identical sizes.
 >
 >2.
 Check the number of images in both classes & Visualize random images
 >Using the for loop, the number of images of both classes in train and validation files was checked.